DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 - **Examples**: Corporations, bureaucracies, industrial systems

 **The Crucial Understanding**: Neither protocol is inherently evil.
-The Engine protocol is necessary for coordinating large-scale activities.
+The Machine protocol is necessary for coordinating large-scale activities.
-The problem arises when the Engine protocol colonizes areas of life that should operate on the Family protocol.
+The problem arises when the Machine protocol colonizes areas of life that should operate on the Kin protocol.

 ### The Four Technologies of System Resistance